Home CatsChronic Kidney Disease in Cats: Signs, Causes, Treatment and More

 The function of the kidneys deteriorate over time and finally become detectable through blood and urine tests.
 Sadly, by the time CKD diagnosis is confirmed the kidneys undergo around 50% to 70% destruction.

-What are the causes of Kidney Disease in cats?
+What are the Causes of Kidney Disease in cats?

 You should know and remember that CKD doesn’t happen overnight.
 The process of the compromise of kidney function begins at least a couple of months or years before the CKD diagnosis in cats.